Do you have a convertible Chromebook? Chrome 57 offers a new feature just for you.

 What does this mean?
 And how is it useful?

-Well, if you press the Power button it’ll shut off the display and switch the Chromebook to sleep mode rather than locking it and reverting you back to the login splash screen.
+Well, if you press the power button while in tablet mode, it’ll shut off the display and switch the Chromebook to sleep mode rather than locking it and reverting you back to the login screen.

 Besides the usual bug fixes and security enhancements, you also get a few other goodies.
 This applies to all Chromebooks.